ChiangQML/webcam-api-test/README.md

 npm start

 ### Saves Location
-it will automatically create photos and videos folders if you don't have one. webcam-api\backend\uploads\photos webcam-api\backend\uploads\videos
+It will automatically create uploads and other two folders after execute the code. webcam-api-test\backend\uploads\photos webcam-api-test\backend\uploads\videos